 We strongly recommend that you use a bibliographical database to find journal articles.

-For information how to find online newspapers, see the Bodleian Library's Reference Department newspaper guide.
+For information how to find online newspapers, see Newspapers and other online news sources from the 17th 21st centuries

-The Bodleian Library's Special Collections Department has extensive information on their collections (early printed books and archives.)
+The Weston Library has extensive information on finding aids and catalogues to their collections (early printed books and archives.)

 eAlerts and RSS Feeds